alshedivat/al-folio/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CV.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Welcome to my cv.
+Here, you'll find a detailed overview of my academic and professional background.
+Feel free to download the pdf version or review it online.
+References are available upon request.

 toc:
   sidebar: left
 ---